PD Info Public Domain Information Project

 Popular Song

 1922 - m.
 Philip Braham, w.
 Douglas Furber V - In limehouse where yellow chinkies love to play, In limehouse where you can hear those blues all day C - Oh Limehousekid Oh Oh.
-Oh Limehouse kid Going the way that the rest of them did PD Reprint
+Oh Limehouse kid Going the way that the rest of them did

 Linger Awhile